citp/privacy-policy-historical/l/lo/loo/lookery.com.md

 You are always free to decline cookies, but by doing so you may not be able to use certain features on the websites or take full advantage of all the website offerings and targeted advertising.
 You can configure your browser to accept all cookies, reject all cookies, erase cookies, or notify you when a cookie is set.
 (Each browser is different, so check the ”Help” menu of your browser to learn how to change your cookie preferences.)

-Alternatively, shortly you will be able to click here to opt-out of data collection and targeting cookies from Lookery.
+You can click here to opt-out of data collection and targeting cookies from Lookery.
 Be advised that if you change computers or browsers, or use multiple computers or browsers, you will need to repeat this process for each computer and each browser.

 **Disclosure of Information**